-For some reason, the new year brings with it an army new starts everywhere from the gym to the fridge and that happens in between.
-However, despite the positive intention behind the new years resolution fad there are some considerable problems with sustaining what seems like destiny from in front of the fire half-way through your latest box of Roses.
+The new year brings with it an legion of new starts everywhere from the gym to the fridge and all that happens in between.
+However, despite the positive intentions behind the new years resolution fad there are some considerable problems with sustaining what seems like destiny from in front of the fire half-way through your latest box of Roses.

 Of any of the years twelve months, January reigns supreme as the king of depression and it is not hard to see why.
 Life, and people in another sense experience a rebirth of sorts and there is a marketing militia waiting in the wings to save you from yourself with the promise of a better waistline and less processed food in your diet.
-However, if there was a month to deep dive into self-betterment, January is most certainly not the one.
+However, if there was a month to deep dive into self-betterment, January is most certainly the most popular, if not successful.
 Most of us are aware of the biting cold of December, but it is eased somewhat by the steady glow of Christmas lights and the extravagant promises of the commercial dream-machine.

 However, in January we find ourselves marooned in a nowhere land of miserable pining and streets empty of the weighty distraction of Christmas, with only the cold to properly get us acquainted with ourselves.
 And to compound this problem, many of us decide it would be a good idea to give up chocolate completely or even sugar and juice kale while simultaneously over-doing it at the new gym we have joined.